zorimo76/translations/CONTRIBUTING.md

 ## Writing translations

 First, make a fork of this repository.
-You can do everything here from the GitHub website.
+You can complete every step here directly from the GitHub website.
 You don't need to clone the repository if you don't want to.

 Then, go into the `languages` folder and find the file for your language.
-See [languages.md](languages.md) if you're not sure which file to open.
+See [languages.md](languages.md) to figure out which file to open.

 Translations are stored in JSON files that contain entries like this: